 The nationwide test is sent to cell towers all over New Zealand.
 We expect most phones are capable of receiving the alert.

-In 2017, 2018 and 2019 we received thousands of feedback submissions from people.
+In the last six years, we received thousands of feedback submissions from people.
 These helped us improve the Emergency Mobile Alert system.

-The most recent nationwide test was on the evening of 24 November 2019.
-In consideration of the COVID-19 pandemic, the 2020 and 2021 nationwide tests of the Emergency Mobile Alert system were cancelled.
+The most recent nationwide test was on the evening of 28 May 2023.
+Because of the COVID-19 pandemic, the 2020 and 2021 nationwide tests of the Emergency Mobile Alert system were cancelled.

 Subscribe to receive emails about upcoming nationwide tests of Emergency Mobile Alert.
 You'll receive an email once the date for the test is decided.

-After the 2018 nationwide test, the Ministry of Civil Defence & Emergency Management commissioned an independent survey.
+After both the 2018 and 2019 nationwide tests, the Ministry of Civil Defence & Emergency Management commissioned an independent survey.

 See the survey results for the 2018 and 2019 nationwide tests of Emergency Mobile Alert.